Artificial Turf Market Size and Share

 Micro- and Nano-Plastic Pollution Scrutiny

-The European Chemicals Agency estimates sports pitches contribute 16,000 tons of microplastics annually, accelerating momentum for a continent-wide crumb-rubber phase-out[2].Source: European Chemicals Agency, “Microplastics from Artificial Turf Pitches,” echa.europa.eu Manufacturers must redesign infill containment and explore polymer-bound or plant-based alternatives, raising system costs by 8%-12%.
-Scientific studies have now confirmed nano-plastic fiber shedding under mechanical wear, strengthening arguments for tighter specification limits and extended producer responsibility schemes.
+The European Chemicals Agency estimates sports pitches contribute 16,000 metric tons of microplastics annually, accelerating momentum for a continent-wide crumb-rubber phase-out[2].Source: European Chemicals Agency, “Microplastics from Artificial Turf Pitches,” echa.europa.eu Manufacturers must redesign infill containment and explore polymer-bound or plant-based alternatives, which could increase system costs by 8-12%.
+The European Chemicals Agency has now confirmed the shedding of nano-plastic fibers under mechanical wear, strengthening arguments for tighter specification limits and extended producer responsibility schemes.

 High Upfront Installation Cost